ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

 The LiDAR is the robot’s most reliable tool for precise distance measurement and mapping.
-Unlike the camera, which depends on good lighting and has difficulty estimating exact distances, the LiDAR gives accurate range data in every direction, up to 12 meters away.
-This provides the robot with a real-time 2D map of obstacles and open space.
+Unlike a camera, which depends on good lighting and struggles to estimate exact distances, the LiDAR provides accurate range data in every direction, up to 12 meters away.
+This gives the robot a real-time 2D map of obstacles and open space.

 We use this data for path planning and collision avoidance.
-As the LiDAR spins, it continuously generates a profile of the environment.
-The robot can then identify safe routes, avoid collisions, and even build persistent maps of areas it explores.
-This is critical for autonomous navigation because it ensures the robot always knows how much space it has to maneuver, regardless of lighting or background conditions.
+As the LiDAR spins, it continuously creates a profile of the environment.
+The robot can then identify safe routes, avoid collisions, and even build lasting maps of the areas it explores.
+This is essential for autonomous navigation because it ensures the robot always knows how much space it has to move, no matter the lighting or background conditions.

-Another advantage of LiDAR is its stability in dynamic environments.
-If a person or another robot moves into its path, the LiDAR immediately detects the change and updates the map.
-This makes the system highly responsive and safe for real-world use.
-By relying on geometry rather than appearance, LiDAR complements the camera and provides a level of reliability that vision alone cannot match.
+Another benefit of LiDAR is its stability in changing environments.
+If a person or another robot moves into its path, the LiDAR quickly detects the change and updates the map.
+This makes the system very responsive and safe for real-world use.
+By relying on geometry rather than appearance, LiDAR supports the camera and offers a reliability that vision alone cannot achieve.

 ## Camera
 This camera was chosen for its wide 175° field of view, compact size, and 5MP resolution, making it ideal for real-time vision processing and object detection on our car.